rcorrie/react-flickr-slideshow/README.md

 ### Props

 * `apiKey` Required - your [Flickr Api Key](https://www.flickr.com/services/api/misc.api_keys.html)
-* `interval` Optional - the number of milliseconds between each image cycle
+* `interval` Optional - the number of milliseconds between each image cycle.
+Default is 5000ms.

 ### Styling

-*Important:* The component will fill it's parent component.
-If parent component has no width or height, the slideshow will not appear.
+_**Important:**_ The slideshow will fill it's parent component.
+If the parent component has no width or height, the slideshow will not appear.

 ## Running tests